Nom Nom logo

 dog with owner

-Despite the rise in emotional support animals, some of their details are foggy.
-Businesses seem unsure as to what rights these animals have, and owners of emotional support animals are often confused or given misinformation.
+Despite the rise in emotional support animals, businesses seem unsure as to what rights these animals have, and parents of emotional support animals are often confused or given misinformation.
 Because of this, it’s important for all of us to be well-informed about what an emotional support animal is, and how to handle emotional support animal registration if you or a loved one may need one.
-Here’s everything you need to know!
+Here’s everything you need to know.

 What is an emotional support animal?